Adam-Harris87/classification-project/readme.md

 Delivery - Our delivery method will be an interactive Jupyter notebook containing methodology notes including useful exploration visualisations and recall score metrics from our highest performing models.
 There will also be a verbal presentation of the findings of this project.

-# instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)
+# Instructions or an explanation of how someone else can reproduce your project and findings (What would someone need to be able to recreate your project on their own?)

 In order to run the files in this project, the user will need to connect to the Codeup SQL database, in order to do this the user will need to have a file named 'env.py' in the same file directory as the project files.
 This env.py file will need to contain: